 08 of 12

-Balloon Flower: Twisting the Axis
+Twisting the Axis Again

 Repeat with the larger loop.
-Bring the center of the larger loop towards the knotted axis and twist it into the axis.
+Bring the center of the larger loop toward the knotted axis and twist it into the axis.
 If you want a fuller flower, repeat this processContinue to 9 of 12 below.

 09 of 12

-Balloon Flower: Finish Four Petals
+Finish Four Petals

 10 of 12

-Balloon Flower: How to Make Five Petals
+Make Five Petals

 You can make another petal, which will make your flower look more realistic, by repeating the process you just followed with slight additions.
-In brief, for a five-petal flower so this:

 To make a second petal, Make a second fold twist.
 Try and make it the same size as the first fold twist.

-To make the third, fourth, and fifth petals, Repeat the process and make third, fourth and fifth fold twists.
+To make the third, fourth, and fifth petals, repeat the process and make third, fourth, and fifth fold twists.
 Try to make each petal the same size as the first and second fold twists.

-Straighten out the five fold twists so they form the petals of a flower.
+Straighten out the five-fold twists so they form the petals of a flower.
 You're done with the petals.Continue to 11 of 12 below.

 11 of 12

-Balloon Flower: Making and Attaching the Stem
+Making and Attaching the Stem

-Taking the nozzle end of the green balloon, make a small basic twist, about an inch in length.
+Taking the nozzle end of the green balloon, make a small basic twist, about 1 inch in length.
 Join this basic twist to the center of the flower petals.
 To do this, stretch the basic twist away from the rest of the balloon (stem), and insert the flower so the petals reside between the nozzle twist and the rest of the balloon.

 At this point, you have three options for the center of the balloon flower: